gabriel-dehan/gabriel-dehan.github.com/cucumber-cat.md

 You get it out of your pocket, and sit down on a step of this stair you were walking up.
 As you start to discuss with it, you begin to enjoy it and have a nice little chat about the philosophical implications of the disparities found in multiple states of consciousness.
 But sadly, you are running late and you put it back in your pocket.<br /><br />

 "It is really a nice thing, maybe I should give it a name.
 Gregory ?
 Wait.
 Is it a girl ?
 Or a guy ?"<br />
+"I think it's a guy."<br /><br />

+"Mr. Freckle"

 # Chapter - 5 : I miss cucumber-cat

+But he hisses you too, don't worry.<br />
+Do you think he will rot ?
+Meowing helplessly ?<br />

+# Chapter - 6 : Time to pitch in

+You finally make it to the front of your classroom.<br />
+A sign on the door reads : "Don't hurt the door."<br /><br />

+"That's considerate" - You think.<br /><br />

+You are not willing to hurt this poor door and ask her politely :<br />
+"Could you open, please ?
+Mrs. Door ?"<br /><br />

+Nothing.
+Not even a whistle in the dark.<br />
+She has left you no choice : you have to knock.<br /><br />

+"Sorry, little door."<br /><br /><br />

+As you start knocking, the door starts whining, but suddenly opens.<br />
+There is not much people there.
+Maybe 5 or 6.
+You enter quietly, gently pushing the door, patting the door.<br /><br />

+Nobody notices you.
+They are all arguing, writing stuff, yelling, whispering.
+And they have really long hair.<br /><br />

+"Hippies." - You think, contemptuously.<br /><br />

+But as you are getting closer, you notice that those were not hair.
+Not at all.
+They are all linked to some sort of giant horizontal technological-touchy-board.
+Those are very thin cables.
+All links.
+You want to caress one, it might be as soft as a cucumber-cat's skin.<br />
+You wished.<br />